Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Application to observational data

 \subsection{Results and comparison to previous work}

 We apply our inversion method to those two regions separately, trying models with one to three layers.
 We use flat priors on our six parameters.
-In the case of multiple clouds, we use the default prior which guarantees that there are at least five stars in between two successive clouds.
-In the initialization of the flat priors, we further impose that all cloud parallaxes must lie in the parallax ranges defined so that the cloud's minimum distance is 100 pc and a cloud's maximum distance is such that there are at least 10 stars in the background.
+In the case of multiple clouds, our implementation choice guarantees that these are at least five stars in between two successive clouds.
+In the initialization of the flat priors, we further impose that all cloud parallaxes must lie in the parallax ranges defined so that the cloud's minimum distance is 100 pc and a cloud's maximum distance is such that there are at least ten stars in the background.
 The limits on cloud parallax thus depend on the studied sample.
 The limits defining the parameter space of the polarization are rather arbitrary.
 We set a large range for the mean Stokes parameters of the clouds, from -5\% to 5\%, and consider that the elements of the intrinsic-scatter covariance matrix can go as high as $0.8\times 10^{-4}$ for the diagonal elements (this corresponds to a standard deviation on individual Stokes at the value of almost 1\%).
 Again, internally, the prior function ensures that $C_{\rm{int},qu}^2 < C_{\rm{int},qq} \, C_{\rm{int},uu}$ for the covariance matrix to be invertible.
 The resulting statistics are given in Table~\ref{tab:ResultsPanopData} and we discuss the results for each region next.

-\subsubsection{1-cloud region:}
+\subsubsection{1-cloud region}

 The values of the AICs obtained for the set of tested models inform us that the one-layer model is preferred by the data in the sense that it minimizes the loss of information.
 The probability $P_{j|\{m\}}$ that the two-layer model is actually the model that should minimize the loss of information takes the value of 1.5\% and that probability for the three-layer model is negligible.
 That is, there might be an indication for a second cloud in the data of the 1-cloud region but it is marginal.
 Assuming there is a second cloud along that LOS, the data is not sufficient to make the significance of the second cloud to show up.
 However, we have seen in Sect.~\ref{sec:testmodelselection} that such a low value might point to spurious detection.
 It is therefore safe to conclude that there is most likely only one cloud along this LOS.